-Rare Oliver 299 ITCH Head Planer
+Rare 1972 Oliver #299 ITCH Head Planer

 Here's a few pics Ron took of the location where the planer was;

-So now its 1-23-2021 and We finally got caught a chance to move the planer and start doing a little work on it!
+So now its 1-23-2021 and we finally got a chance to move the planer and start doing a little work on it!
 Started knocking the chili off the table and removing the chip breaker.
 This planer had been painted by hand and never used after that, little kooky.
 We can tell for example because the guy painted the table ways and it can be seen that they have not moved since then.
 I really love this machine already; there was a missing tooth in the cutter head and I suspected that the cap screw had been broken off.
 That was not the case so I did not have to start by drilling in the cutter head.
 We put a tooth, wedge and cap screw in and fired it off for our first time, she runs so quiet!

 So how these things go is the machine is the teacher!
-I'm not seeing much wear, but the the fight is going to be all the storage rust and the machine was painted by hand so there is a thick coat of clunky paint over all the fasteners and supposed to be moving parts.
+I'm not seeing much wear, but the fight is going to be all the storage rust and the machine was painted by hand so there is a thick coat of clunky paint over all the fasteners and supposed to be moving parts.
 I kind of started with the segmented chip breaker because it was going to be in the way.
 Everything was rusted and painted tight so it was a lot slower going than I expected.
 I also had to move to a real bench instead of that mobile cart I was planning on using.
 Each one of the toes was a struggle to get off the bar, no way these would have worked properly without restoration.

 More chip breaker fun!
 I went ahead and replaced all the springs while I was at it too.
 Finished with a coat of shellac.

 Feb 18 2021 Next is the table rollers quick height adjustment mechanism, which is the exciting thing about this planer.
 This assembly had some damage to the scale, but I think I can get a replacement from Rich at Eagle Machinery.
 When I got the chip breaker springs from him we had a little bonding experience because he is restoring a #299 right now too.
 That was cool.
 This set of parts are almost all stamped with the Oliver part numbers, I don't know why, but I like that.